 Middens are remnants left by the original migrating beach tribes now long gone.

 The woody cape area falls under the Addo National Park and has one of the largest shifting sea sand dune field in the world.
-A spectacular sight and a great place for people wanting to be more connected to Nature.
+A spectacular sight and in other words a great place for people wanting to be more connected to Nature.

 Cannon Rocks is a renowned Kiteboarding and fishing destination.
-It also offers a nature trail, a camping resort, a swimming beach area.
+It also offers a nature trail, a camping resort and a swimming beach area.
 Moreover, the locals are friendly and mostly retirees.
 There is one commodity shop at the Cannon Rocks Holiday Resort and a Restaurant.